-Lees Ferry and Spencer Trail Lookout is a 3.7 mile out and back trail located near Page, AZ that features a river and is rated as moderate.
-The trail is primarily used for hiking and is accessible from March until May.
+Lees Ferry and Spencer Trail Lookout is a 3.7 mile moderately trafficked out and back trail located near Page, AZ that features a river and is rated as moderate.
+The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from March until May.

 Historic district, ruins, canyon, Colorado River, shipwreck John D. Lee -- one of the perpetrators of the Mountain Meadows Massacre -- was exiled here to serve as the operator of the only crossing servicing the Arizona Strip.
 This trail takes you through the historic town of Lees Ferry, past a steamship wreck, and along the upper reaches of the Grand Canyon.
 Expect no shade along this route.
 You'll spot plenty of rusting equipment and sandstone ruins left by Lee, a mining company, and various drifters.
 Magnified by its proximity, the Colorado River -- which seems green from the rims -- flows deep blue indigo.
 Be sure to visit the Navajo Bridges, the steel spans that replaced the primitive ferry at this point.